Teddy Indra Wijaya

-Lieutenant Colonel Teddy Indra Wijaya (born 14 April 1989), commonly known as Letkol Teddy, is an Indonesian military officer and politician who serving as the Cabinet Secretary of Indonesia since October 2024.
+Teddy Indra Wijaya (born 14 April 1989) is an Indonesian military officer and politician who has served as the Cabinet Secretary of Indonesia since October 2024.
 He also served as the Assistant Aide to President Joko Widodo and Aide to Minister of Defence Prabowo Subianto until October 2024.

-Early life, education and military academy
+Early life and education

 Teddy Indra Wijaya was born in Manado, North Sulawesi, Indonesia.
 He is the only child to Colonel (Retired) Giyono dan Major Patris R. A. Rumbayan.
 His uncle is Marshal (Retired) Sahrul Ansory, a military officer of Indonesian Air Force.

 Teddy attended Taruna Nusantara Senior High School in Magelang, Central Java, Indonesia.
 He graduated in 2007.
+Teddy earned his bachelor's degree of Arts in International Relations from General Ahmad Yani University in 2012, and a master's degree of Arts in Terrorism Studies from the University of Indonesia in 2021.
+His thesis for master's degree was titled "Pengaruh Evolusi Jaringan Teroris Terhadap Efektivitas Kontra-Terorisme Indonesia".